 Whatever the reason, if you are a mama who wants to make more milk you want to know what will really help increase your milk supply.

 A great place to start is to figure out why your milk production is not at the level you want it to be.

 The most common causes of low milk supply are:

-- Baby with an ineffective suck – they don’t provide enough stimulation to your breasts
+When a baby has an ineffective suck, they don’t provide enough stimulation to your breasts.

-- A mom with a good milk supply and strong let-down may not realize her baby doesn’t have a strong suck.
+A mom with a good milk supply and strong let-down may not even realize her baby doesn’t have a strong suck.
 Initially their baby grows well.
-Her breasts eventually respond to the fact that they are not getting stimulated enough.
-Milk production declines.
+Eventually, her breasts may respond to the fact that they are not getting stimulated enough.
+And breast milk production declines.

-- Insufficient glandular tissue of the breasts – there are just not enough of the cells that make milk
+In this case, there are just not enough of the cells that make breast milk.

 Have you ever heard of perceived low milk supply?
 That is when a mom thinks her supply is low, but it really isn’t.
 This can happen when she plays the comparison game.
 It’s particularly a hazard when comparing a breastfed baby’s behavior to a formula fed baby.